yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.0.5 =
+- Added one-click cancel links so workflows can be cancelled by clicking on a link in an email.
+- Added export to the admin UI status list.

+= 1.0.4 =
+- Updated the step type radio buttons to display as buttons with icons.

 = 1.0.3 =
 - Fixed an issue when updating step settings where where entries may not get reassigned correctly to new roles.